opsta/opsta-www.github.io/opstaSite/content/english/service/hybrid-cloud.md

 weight: 30
 ---

-We build on-demand self-service enterprise hybrid-cloud infrastructure to rapid elasticity and scalability at ease with automation.
+We build Enterprise Hybrid Multicloud to rapid elasticity and scalability at ease with automation.